FNGplot/FNGplot/README.md

 - UX tester: Mu-En Chiu (邱沐恩)

 ## Note
-FNGplot is tested on Chromium 111.0.5513.0 (build number 1087900)
+FNGplot is tested on **Chromium 111.0.5513.0**

-Support for other browsers is unnecssary as the final product will be based on [Electron](https://github.com/electron/electron).
+Support for other browsers is unnecssary as the final software will be based on [Electron](https://github.com/electron/electron).